petermarnef/valheimgameserver/README.md

 How to play:

-1. Get the ip address of the container instance, you can do this by running script `./azure/show-container-instance-ip.sh`
+1. Get the ip address of the container instance, you can do this by running script `bash ./azure/show-container-instance-ip.sh`
 2. Edit the properties of Valheim in Steam and add the following in the `LAUNCH OPTIONS` field: `+connect <ip-address>:2456` (e.g. `+connect 51.138.124.34:2456`) - there is a way to have your game server show up in the Valheim server list, but apparently this is kinda buggy and I have not tried setting it up.
 3. Start Valheim through Steam and provide the password you configured earlier in the `vhserver.cfg` file.